(Published January 2013, last updated June 2023)

 Collonges-la-Rouge is 26.8 kilometres (16.8 miles) from the starting point of Martel.

-If you are following my suggested itinerary for this eight-day walk, you’ll arrive in Collonges-la-Rouge late in the morning on the second day of the walk.
-You could grab a quick lunch and rush on to the next village of Curemonte, but I recommend staying here for the night—a more relaxed pace which allows plenty of time to relax and explore the village.
+If you are following my suggested itinerary for this nine-day walk, you’ll arrive in Collonges-la-Rouge late in the morning on the second day of the walk, after a short 8.8 kilometre (5.5 mile) walk from Turenne.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study).